tjcwilk/highlightSync/README.md

 This is a work in progress project.

-Roadmap -
+Roadmap:

 - Highlight sources
     - Instapaper
     - Kindle Highlights
     - GetPocket

 - Destination locations
     - Evernote